 It's Not Too Late To Vaccinate

-National vaccination coverage for respiratory diseases (COVID-19, influenza and RSV) remains low for children and adults.
+National vaccination coverage for respiratory diseases (COVID-19, influenza and RSV) was lower than average last season (2023-2024).
 It's not too late to vaccinate; Vaccines are available and can help protect people from serious health effects from fall and winter viruses.

 3 Important Reasons to Get Vaccinated